alx741/avr-health/README.md

 Some tests contain circuit schematics of the circuit needed, but the programming circuit is omitted.
 You should already have a programmer and be able to put a firmware on the chip using [avrdude](http://www.nongnu.org/avrdude/).

+## Available tests

+Currently there are test for:

+* FLASH program memory
+* SRAM data memory
+* EEPROM memory